 10 Cities Without Sunlight

 Somewhere in the Earth’s crust, a cell divides once per century.
 Its energy source is hydrogen gas, produced by the radioactive decay of uranium in the surrounding rock.
 Its electron acceptor is sulfate, trapped in mineral inclusions since the Archean.
-No photon has reached it in at least twenty million years.
-It has no genes for oxygen use, no genes for oxygen defense.
+No photon has reached it in millions of years.
+It has no genes for oxygen use, almost no genes for oxygen defense.
 By every measure that laboratory microbiologists use to define “alive,” it barely qualifies – and yet it persists, and it reproduces, on a timescale measured in centuries.

 The organism is Candidatus Desulforudis audaxviator.
 It was discovered in 2006, when a drilling crew at the Mponeng gold mine in South Africa punched through rock at 2.8 kilometers below the surface and hit water.